Saturday 11/16/24

 This was their brother Teddy, and one of the few things that Dot and Grammie agreed upon was that this fellow was the absolute bee’s knees—they hailed from the jazz age—and he could have been a politician, they’d both race to add, trying to beat each other to the punch of the rhetorical flourish, as if nothing could be more incandescent or impressive about anyone, and then they would nod, in unison, sagaciously.

-Teddy loved his drink, and one night in the mid-1930s, when locked out of the family’s house, bombed out of his mind, he scaled a wall via a tree and drainpipe to try and gain entry through an open window, and fell to his death on the pavement, a senatorial career that was never going to happen crushed before its first filibuster.
+Teddy loved his drink, and one night in the mid-1930s, when locked outside of the family’s house, bombed out of his mind, he scaled a wall via a tree and drainpipe to try and gain entry through an open upstairs window, and fell to his death on the pavement, a senatorial career that was never going to happen crushed before its first filibuster.

 But his two sisters, sixty years after the fact, would still theorize—in the tones of someone reading the Gospel at mass—that Teddy would’ve gotten us to the moon faster than Kennedy did, if only his own issues on the gravity-front of this earthly plane had not so cruelly interceded.
 Grammie, though, spoke like she was looking back, whereas Dot sounded as if she was still living within scenes that had long receded from the memory of everyone but these two women.